CO-TOP Training

 History of CO-TOP Curriculum Development

-CO-TOP classes for paraeducators, DI Assistants and for training of new trainers are offered in Colorado as needed to fulfill certain funded project requirements and upon specific request by school districts and Community Centered Boards.
+CO-TOP classes for paraeducators and DI Assistants as well as training of their supervisors and new trainers are offered in Colorado as needed to fulfill certain funded project requirements.
+The PARA Center also offers these classes as a fee for service activity upon specific request by school districts and Community Centered Boards.

 Outside Colorado, districts who are interested in adopting the CO-TOP Model may contact Ritu Chopra.